War-ravaged Syria takes new steps against coronavirus, says no recorded cases yet

 Coronavirus infections have also yet to be recorded in the large parts of Syria outside government control - the east, northeast and northwest.

-The rebel-held northwest was already facing a major humanitarian crisis with nearly one million people displaced by fighting in the past few months as the Russain-backed government mounted an offensive.
+The rebel-held northwest was already facing a major humanitarian crisis with nearly one million people displaced by fighting in the past few months as the Russian-backed government mounted an offensive.

+U.N. political affairs chief Rosemary DiCarlo said on Friday that she had heard from sources on the ground about the potentially devastating impact of coronavirus in Syria.

+“If anyone - incredibly - still needed a reason to stop the fighting there, this is it,” DiCarlo posted on Twitter.

 The entry ban announced overnight by Damascus followed the closure of schools, parks, restaurants and various public institutions.
 A health hotline is being launched, Health Minister Nizar Yazigi said.